 Currently, Zuora does not support calculating taxes for negative charges if the tax type is Flat Fee.

 You can display taxes in billing documents (invoices, credit and debit memos).
-The Credit and Debit Memos feature is in Limited Availability.
+The Credit and Debit Memos feature is available if you enable the Invoice Settlement feature.
 Currently, Zuora does not support Flat Fee tax type for credit and debit memos.
 You can only apply the Percentage tax type for credit and debit memos.

 At a high level, configuring your taxes using this module involves the following steps: